Xichenmm/final-progect/preposal.md

 ## What idea(s) do you have for your final project?

 I am planing on doing a little game for young kids.
-But I still figured out what will be created.
+But I still did not figure out what will be created.

 ## If you plan to collaborate with one or two classmates, what are their names?